Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology

 The model's performance was evaluated on individual cancers at test-time through simple inference and ensembling methods.
-We observed that the model's predictive power improved when an ensemble of the checkpoints was employed, refer to Figure \ref{fig:cancersCindx}.
-However, for four data types, TCGA-GBM, TCGA-LAML, TCGA-PRAD, and TCGA-TGCT, the model showed insignificant predictive power.
+We observed that the model's predictive power improved when an ensemble of the checkpoints was employed, (refer to Figure \ref{fig:cancersCindx}).
+However, for four cancer types, TCGA-GBM, TCGA-LAML, TCGA-PRAD, and TCGA-TGCT, the model did not show significant predictive power.
 During the investigation, we observed that these datasets had non-admissible pairs in some of the data folds, i.e., all samples had censor value $\delta=0$ in Equation \ref{eq:9}.
 In the case of TCGA-PRAD and TCGA-TGCT, the number of samples having $\delta=1$ in the training/validation cohort was $12$ and $3$, respectively.
-We fine-tuned the model for these datasets by using the stratified k-folds to offset the class-representation problem in the data folds.
-After searching for the optimal hyperparameters for fine-tuning, the model's performance became significant ($p<0.05$) for three out of four datasets, refer to green box plots in Figure \ref{fig:cancersCindx}.
-The model failed to converge for the TCGA-TGCT data despite numerous efforts at fine-tuning.
-The authors are of the view that because of the more pronounced class imbalance in this dataset, i.e., 3 out of 111 samples in the training cohort have censor value $\delta=1$, the model cannot learn to distinguish the samples based on the OS.
+To address the lack of predictive power, we fine-tuned the model for these datasets by using the stratified k-folds to offset the class-representation problem in the data folds.
+After searching for the optimal hyperparameters for fine-tuning, the model's performance became significant ($p<0.05$) for three out of four datasets, (refer to green box plots in Figure \ref{fig:cancersCindx}).